HVAC contractors in

 Inspection Schedule

-Rough-in inspection after installation but before concealment, final inspection upon completion.
+Rough-in inspection before concealment of work, final inspection upon completion.
 Sheridan Building Department typically schedules within 24-48 hours of request.
+Gas line connections require separate inspection by qualified inspector.

 Insurance Minimums